faizaasif123/ACT-AI-PROJECT/README.md

 - Idea from myself + chagpt
 - Claude for basic front end
 - Google gemini api key
-- Google stich for idea enhncing
+- Google stich for idea enhancing
 - Deepseek for updation and changes
+- Github
+- Vercel for deployment

 ## Running it